platformsh/platformsh-docs/use-platform/private-repository.md

 If your private repository is on Github, go to the target repository's settings page.
 Go to *Deploy Keys* and click *Add deploy key*.
 Paste the public SSH key in and submit.
+By default, on github, deploy keys are read only so you do not need to worry about the system pushing code to the private repository.

 If you're using Drupal for example, you can now use your private module by adding it to your make file: